Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Optimizing Sampling Patterns

 For image reconstruction, consider a convex and smooth regularizer $\R(\cdot)$ for simplicity.
 Since the noise statistics are Gaussian, a typical regularized cost function used for model-based image reconstruction is \cite{fessler:10:mbi}

+During training, the observation \y can be retrospectively simulated using $\y = \A(\om)\xtrue$.
 For illustration, consider applying the $k$th step of gradient descent (GD) to that cost function:

-where $\xk \in \CN$, $\alpha$ is a step size, and $\A'$ denotes the Hermitian transpose of \A. After running $K$ iterations, we have a reconstructed image (batch) $\x_K = \x_K(\om) = f(\om, \y)$, where the reconstruction method $f(\om, \y)$ is a function of both the data \y and the sampling pattern \om.
-To learn/update the sampling pattern \om, consider the loss function for a single training example:
+where $\xk \in \CN$, $\alpha \in \reals^+$ is the step size.
+After $K$ iterations, we have a reconstructed image (batch) $\x_K = \x_K(\om) = f(\om, \y)$, where the reconstruction method $f(\om, \y)$ is a function of both the data \y and the sampling pattern \om.
+To learn/update the sampling pattern \om, consider a simple loss function for a single training example:

-where $L : \RM \mapsto \reals$ and \xtrue is the reference fully-sampled image (batch).
+where \xtrue is the reference fully-sampled image (batch).
 Learning \om via backpropagation (or chain-rule) requires differentiating $L$ w.r.t. the sampling pattern \om, which in turn involves Jacobians of quantities like $\A(\om)$ that we derived above.